peter-lyons-kehl/no_std_libs/README_MORE_RESOURCES.md

 </code>
 </pre>
 AFTER

 Note:
 TODO highlight selected lines with <code data-line-numbers="3,8-10">
 TODO put GitHub code line range link at a commit here - to make this accessible.

+[arrform](https://docs.rs/arrform/latest/arrform) is an heapless no_std alternative to format!(...).
+New to Rust?
+Exclamation mark indicates a macro invocation.